pirovc/ganon/README.md

 To build custom indices, ganon requires one (or multiple) fasta file(s) with the standard NCBI accession.version header (e.g. `>NC_009515.1`).
 For every sequence, taxonomic information will be automatically retrieved.
 Check the parameter `--seq-info` and `--taxdump-file` for more information.

-If you want to re-create the indices used in the manuscript above, please follow the instructions https://github.com/pirovc/ganon_benchmark
+If you want to recreate the indices used in the manuscript above, please follow the instructions https://github.com/pirovc/ganon_benchmark

 ### Downloading sequences